 Pembroke Seminar Undergraduate Fellowships provide students with the opportunity to participate in a unique intergenerational and interdisciplinary learning community.
-Fellows engage with Pembroke Center Faculty Fellows, Postdoctoral Fellows, Graduate Fellows, and distinguished Visiting Fellows, present work to the group, and benefit from high-level critique and discourse.
+Fellows engage with Pembroke Center Faculty Fellows, Postdoctoral Fellows, Graduate Fellows, and distinguished Visiting Fellows.
+They also present work to the group and benefit from high-level critique and discourse.

-There are two ways undergraduate students may participate in the Pembroke Seminar:
+There are two ways that undergraduate students may participate in the Pembroke Seminar:

 - Request permission to take the Pembroke Research Seminar for course credit